jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 ---
 date: 2022-02-17 22:19:51 -0500
 article_type: Article
-title: 'The Art of War: 10 best quotes and ideas'
+title: The best The Art of War quotes and ideas
 permalink: /art-of-war-quotes-and-summary/
 tags:
   - book-quotes-and-summaries